lauraspberry/data-visualizer-cody/instructions.md

 <img width="500" alt="Screenshot 2023-12-30 at 8 02 16 PM" src="https://github.com/lauraspberry/data-visualizer-cody/assets/51841883/c437c1f1-cb60-43a2-853d-a693822fdac0">

-now, we need to configure the react app to connect to flask. find package.json and add a proxy key:
+now, we need to configure the react app to connect to flask. find package.json and add a proxy key, as the last element in the JSON:
 ```
   "proxy": "http://localhost:5000"
 ```